r3d91ll/ProjectHadesTesting/README.md

 - Docker and Docker Compose
 - Git
+- Ollama (for local LLM inference)

-All other dependencies (Python, Neo4j, Ollama) are handled through Docker containers.
+All other dependencies (Python, Neo4j) are handled through Docker containers.

+### LLM Inference Options

+The project supports two LLM inference options:

+1. **OpenAI API** - For production use with high-quality responses
+2. **Ollama** - For local development and testing without API costs

+See [Ollama Integration Documentation](pathrag/docs/ollama_integration.md) for details on setting up local inference.

 ### Installation